lift/framework/README.md

 ### With Maven

-You can use one of the several archetypes -- `lift-archetype-blank`, `lift-archetype-basic`, `lift-archetype-jpa-basic` -- to generate a new Lift project.
-You must set `archetypeRepository` and `remoteRepositories` to `http://scala-tools.org/repo-releases` or `http://scala-tools.org/repo-snapshots`, depending on whether you are using a release or the latest SNAPSHOT.

-Or, you can add Lift to your `pom.xml` like so:
+Add Lift to your `pom.xml` like so:

     <dependency>
       <groupId>net.liftweb</groupId>